Recent rulings from the FCC have left many people worried that their internet service providers would start interfering with their bandwidth.

 - Click on the APN type and add the phrase “dun” to the end

 How to Bypass ISP Throttling on Windows

 Windows users have two options to bypass ISP throttling.
-The first is to download a VPN.
+The first is to download and use a VPN-app.
 When you connect to the internet through a VPN, it hides your traffic from your ISP by making it appear that you are only visiting one address.
 This is the best and easiest option for most users.

 If you prefer not to use third-party software and are technologically inclined, you can change your Windows settings: